jmahler/CSCI-21-Programs-Algorithms-2/README.md

      24196 pts/0    00:00:00 ps
     $ kill -HUP 24195     # feed one child
     $ killall -HUP child  # feed all the children

-The parent process is essentially a user interface for managing children.

-    $ ./parent

-An interesting side effect of this dynamic design is that it makes the game more realistic.
-When there is only a few children it is not that difficult to keep them fed but when there are lots the parent can easily become overwhelmed when they are all begging for food.

 AUTHOR